WebwareForPython/DBUtils/docs/main.rst

 Requirements
 ============

-DBUtils supports Python_ version 2.7 and Python versions 3.5 to 3.10.
+DBUtils supports Python_ versions 3.6 to 3.10.

 The modules in the classic PyGreSQL variant need PyGreSQL_ version 4.0 or above, while the modules in the universal DB-API 2 variant run with